babelouest/glewlwyd/docs/GETTING_STARTED.md

 Then, in the login page for a new user, the dropdown `Scheme` will be available, allowing to authentify with the schemes specified.

 The option `defaultScheme` in the `config.json` file can be used to overwrite password as default scheme to authenticate users.
 Fill this option with a scheme name present in the `sessionSchemes` array.
-Exemple:
+Example:

 ```javascript
   "defaultScheme": "webauthn",